 Intermittent fasting is an eating style in which you eat during a certain period of the day and don’t eat anything for the remaining hours.
-The fasting period promotes fat burn, weight loss and autophagy (the detoxification of the old and damaged cells).
+The fasting period promotes fat burn, weight loss, and autophagy (the detoxification of old and damaged cells).

 Whether you’re only trying to lose a few pounds or looking to have a major body transformation, intermittent fasting is the most sustainable and healthy way to achieve weight loss.

-Here are just a few before/after progress pics from Reddit users, who got great results with the 14/10 plan:
+Here are just a few before/after progress pics from Reddit users, who got great results with the 14/10 intermittent fasting plan.

 - Your stomach starts to feel full faster because you secrete a hormone called leptin (the satiety hormone) faster.

 - The levels of ghrelin (hunger hormone) also decrease and you become satiated with fewer calories.